2026 AGENDA

 GENERAL SESSION: China: Navigating the New Axis of Compliance

-In the age of nuclear weapons and “forever wars,” sanctions—both unilateral and multilateral—have become preferred arrows in the quiver of U.S. foreign policy.
+In the age of nuclear weapons and “forever wars,” sanctions—both unilateral and multilateral—have become preferred arrows in the quiver of U.S. foreign policy along with that of its European allies.
 China continues to undermine these efforts by facilitating sanctions and export control evasion on behalf of Russia, Iran, and North Korea via direct sales of dual-use items and by allowing transshipment through its territory.
 Increasingly, we see coordinated efforts to circumvent sanctions and export controls, through direct clearing in RMB, shadow fleet cargo vessels, and barter trade.
-In addition, Chinas uses counter-sanctions that affect Western companies with a Chinese nexus.
+In addition, China’s uses counter-sanctions that affect Western companies with a Chinese nexus.

 This panel will discuss the state of play on China, what methods China uses to evade restrictions, and how to navigate and protect against these complex risks.